learn-co-curriculum/hs-bcrypt-set-up/README.md

   * In the terminal run `rake db:migrate`

   * Check your `schema.rb` file (in the db directory).
 You should see a `t.string "password_hash"` in your users table.

-+ Next we'll need to add some standard code to our users model in `User.rb` (in the app/models directory) so that your User class looks like this:
+**Step 3** - Add the Bcrypt password methods to your users model in `app/models/User.rb` so that your User class looks like this:

 ```ruby
 class User < ActiveRecord::Base